ajaybabu27/microbiome_pdb_pipeline/README.md

 `ANALYSIS_DIR`       | all analysis tasks                                      | (none)  |  Directory were all the files generated from various analyses will be stored

+### Running as a `bsub` task

+You may also want to run the pipeline as a non-interactive job on the cluster.
+The benefit of this approach is that you can reserve specific resources in advance to decrease the likelihood of the job running out of memory or exceeding other system limits.
+For this, the `scripts/example.microbiome_pdb_wrapper` should be copied, modified as appropriate, and then can be submitted with `bsub` as in the following example:

+    $ bsub -R 'rusage[mem=4000] span[hosts=1]' -m "bode mothra" -P acc_InfectiousDisease -W "24:00" \
+            -L /bin/bash -q premium -n 12 -J H434 \
+            -o "%J.stdout" -eo "%J.stderr" \
+        microbiome_pdb_wrapper \
+            RUN_ID=H434 \
+            FASTQ_DIR=/sc/orga/project/InfectiousDisease/microbiome_output/sample/H434 \
+            run_mc_qc